This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Outside the stadium, there were more food stands, including a couple with okonomiyaki & takoyaki.
 There was one massive merchandise tent, but the queue was so long that I didn’t bother trying to go.
 This was the sole aspect of the day that could have been improved, as they should have had all the same merch options at the Fanzone to spread the demand out.

 I headed to my seat in time to watch the end of the prematch warmups.
 Kumagaya Rugby Stadium is a beautiful facility.
-It’s broken up into separate smaller sections, each with their own restrooms and beer stand, so it felt like a much more intimate place, and there were barely any lines for anything.
-The beer stand again sold Heineken, but there were highballs as well.
+It’s broken up into separate smaller sections, each with its own restrooms and beer stand, so it felt like a much more intimate place, and there were barely any lines for anything.
+The beer stands again sold Heineken, but there were highballs as well.
 There was even decent WiFi!

 My seat was on 3rd row of the upper level, right at the try line.
 It provided a great view of the action down at that particular end of the pitch.
 I started out in the shade, but I was in the sun for most of the match.
 Across the stadium, there was a huge student section.
 I sat next to a Japanese man who had lived in San Diego 30 years ago.
 He was very excited & said, “Good music!” when “A Whole New World” was played throughout the stadium during warmups.
 There were decent contingents from both countries, though I’d say at least 75% of the fans were from Japan.
 That didn’t matter, as many people had adopted a favorite nation for the day.

 The USA Eagles had lost their 2 previous matches vs England & France, but their match against France had been close until the final minutes.
 Argentina was playing their final match of the tournament, having already been eliminated from contention thanks to losing to those same two countries.
 The two teams took to the pitch to Japanese drums, then both national anthems played.